Corona Rigidity

-Theorem~\ref{ctble-sat-reduced} is proved by combining the metric version of the classical \emph{Feferman-Vaught theorem} with the proof of the countable saturation of ultraproducts associated with countably incomplete ultrafilters (see e.g., \cite[\S 16.5]{Fa:STCstar}).
+Theorem~\ref{ctble-sat-reduced} is proved by combining the metric version of the classical \emph{Feferman--Vaught theorem} with the proof of the countable saturation of ultraproducts associated with countably incomplete ultrafilters (see e.g., \cite[\S 16.5]{Fa:STCstar}).
 In classical model theory Feferman and Vaught (\cite{feferman1959first}) gave an effective way to determine the satisfaction of formulas in the reduced products of models of the same language associated with any ideal over $\bbN$.
-Their result was generalized in~\cite{ghasemi2016reduced} to metric structures.
-The metric Feferman-Vaught theorem essentially states that if $(A_n)_{b\in\bbN}$ are $\mathcal L$-structures and $\mathcal I$ is an ideal on $\bbN$ then the theory of the reduced product $\prod_n A_n/\bigoplus_{\mathcal I}A_n$ can be recursively computed from the theories of $A_n$ and the theory of $\mathcal P(\bbN)/\mathcal I$ as a Boolean algebra.
+Their result was generalised in~\cite{ghasemi2016reduced} to metric structures.
+The metric Feferman--Vaught theorem essentially states that if $(A_n)_{n\in\bbN}$ are $\mathcal L$-structures and $\mathcal I$ is an ideal on $\bbN$ then the theory of the reduced product $\prod_n A_n/\bigoplus_{\mathcal I}A_n$ can be recursively computed from the theories of $A_n$ and the theory of $\mathcal P(\bbN)/\mathcal I$ as a Boolean algebra.

-The following theorem can be deduced from the metric Feferman-Vaught theorem.
+The following theorem can be deduced from the metric Feferman--Vaught theorem.
 It follows directly from \cite[Theorem 3.3]{ghasemi2016reduced}.
 It applies to both continuous and discrete languages, in which case, if a sentence $\theta$ is interpreted in a structure $A$, the value $\theta^A$ belongs to $\{\text{true, false}\}$.